The Weight of Motherhood

 No man, when he hath lighted a candle, covereth it with a vessel, or putteth it under a bed; but setteth it on a candlestick, that they which enter in may see the light.— Luke 8:16, KJV

-May you find deep peace in the knowledge that your labor in the Lord is not in vain.
-As you celebrate today, let the scriptures about motherhood remind you that you are held by the One who knows your every tear and every triumph.
-Go forward in confidence, knowing that God’s grace is sufficient for you, and His love will sustain you through every season of life.
+May you find deep, abiding peace in the knowledge that your labor in the Lord is never in vain.
+As you celebrate Mother's Day, let these Scriptures remind you that you are held by the One who knows your every tear, your every prayer, and your every triumph.
+Salvation is not a legalistic set of rules for parenting, but a living, born-again relationship with Jesus Christ.
+Go forward in confidence, knowing that His grace is sufficient for you, and His love will sustain you through every season of motherhood.